 Sam comes to Danbury having previously worked as Director of Player Personnel for the NAHL’s Shreveport Mudbugs and the EHL’s Philadelphia Jr. Flyers.

 Casey Bryant is in his second season as Director of Communications for Danbury Arena.
-He is the webmaster, social media coordinator and video editor for the Jr. Hat Tricks.
+He is an FPHL Broadcaster of the Year Award winner for the 2019-20 Danbury Hat Tricks.
+In addition to play-by-play duties for the Jr. Hat Tricks, he is also the webmaster, social media coordinator and video editor.